hyjiacan/vue-ellipsis/README.md

-The value of directive `v-ellipsis` is the rows, default value: `1` The value of attribute `data-ellipsis` is the ellipsis-like text string, default value: `...`
+The value of directive `v-ellipsis` is the rows, default value: `1` The value of attribute `data-ellipsis` is the ellipsis-like text string, default value: `...` The value of attribute `data-delay` is the duration for making ellipsis, default value: `200`

 ## Modifiers